i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### Registration through PhpSwitcher

-	# Login into the panel as administrator and go to the PhpSwitcher interface
-	# Create a new PHP version with the following parameters:
+**1. Login into the panel as administrator and go to the PhpSwitcher interface** **2.
+Create a new PHP version with the following parameters:**

 <table>
 	<tr>